keshav-singhal04/Bitcoin-Scripting/README.md

 ---
 ## Acknowledgement
-- Prof. Subhra Mazumdar, for the project idea and concepts of Bitcoin scripting & adressing formats.
+- Prof. Subhra Mazumdar, for the project idea and concepts of Bitcoin scripting & addressing formats.
 - A very helpful documentation of Bitcoind access with Python on [Github](https://github.com/BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/blob/master/18_4_Accessing_Bitcoind_with_Python.md).